From Shadows — Submission Package

 Genre: Narrative Memoir

-Structure: A fourteen-chapter memoir, with a prologue and an epilogue, tracing the arc from internalized masking and emotional entanglement to late-diagnosed neurodivergence, financial collapse, and the slow reclamation of voice through creativity and advocacy.
+Structure: A fifteen-chapter memoir, with a prologue and an epilogue, tracing the arc from internalized masking and emotional entanglement to late-diagnosed neurodivergence, financial collapse, and the slow reclamation of voice through creativity and advocacy.

 From Shadows tells the story of a woman who spent her life feeling out of place, never knowing why.
 From an early age, Patricia MacDowell learned to perform, adapting, blending in, and pushing through anxiety and sensory overwhelm she couldn’t name.
 Misdiagnosed for decades, the emotional toll mounted: confusion, burnout, and a deepening sense of failure.

 It wasn’t until the collapse of her dream café and the brink of homelessness that she received a late autism and ADHD diagnosis, a moment that brought both relief and grief.
-Told across a fourteen-chapter arc, this memoir traces her path through family secrets, financial hardship, emotional unmasking, and creative reemergence.
+Told across a fifteen-chapter arc, this memoir traces her path through family secrets, financial hardship, emotional unmasking, and creative reemergence.
 It explores what it means to live unseen, to question everything you thought you knew about yourself, and to finally begin again, not by becoming someone new, but by reclaiming the self that was always there.

 I’m an independent filmmaker and storyteller based in Montreal, focused on late-diagnosed autism and mental health.
 My feature film Sweeping Forward won Most Popular Canadian Feature at the 2014 Montreal World Film Festival.
 In the past, I received development support from SODEC for both Sweeping Forward and a second script titled Separation Anxiety.
 I’m currently developing a nonfiction documentary, Shadows to Spectrum, highlighting untold stories of late-diagnosed autistic adults.